 Melissa made her lamb lollipops for Easter and added cute polka dot bow ties to them.
 I like that she used larger craft sticks.
-These pops are rather top heavy large sticks will help make these a bit more sturdy.
+These pops are rather top-heavy large sticks that will help make these a bit more sturdy.

-Small heart shaped pastries filled with a Dove chocolate heart and served with raspberry sauce.
+I made these small heart-shaped pastries filled with a Dove chocolate heart and served them with raspberry sauce for Valentine's Day.

-Another spectacularly plated creation made by 9 year old Aidyn.
-I wish I would have been invited over to here house for Valentine's Day!
+Another spectacularly plated creation made by 9-year-old Aidyn.
+I wish I would have been invited over to her house for Valentine's Day!

 Nutella is sandwiched in between two pie crusts cut using a panda bear cutter.
 Simple and sweet.

-Lunch with Eyeness used all the animal cutters from the CuteZCute set to create an entire zoo of Nutella filled pastries.
+Eyeness used all the animal cutters from the CuteZCute set to create an entire zoo of Nutella-filled pastries.
 What a fun treat to serve kids.
-To see dozens of other foods she has made using these cutters, go here.

 I absolutely love that Carla added a candy knife and dripping cherry blood to her cake ball brains.
 They look totally creepy, as a bloody brain should for Halloween!

-Celle's brains have the perfect amount of oozing cherry blood.
+Celle's cake ball brains have the perfect amount of oozing cherry blood.
 She shared them when she went camping.
 What a great scary treat for a night spent in the woods.